University of Wisconsin–Madison

 New TAs in full-time MBA programs and PhD students with teaching responsibilities will complete a four-module online course during the first week of TA contracts to help them succeed in their role.
 (TAs in the Master of Accountancy program receive separate training.)
 You are automatically enrolled in this Canvas course and will receive a welcome email with all the necessary details to get started.

-For more information, please contact the Teaching & Learning at WSB team
+For more information, please contact the WSB Teaching, Learning & Assessment team.

-All new School of Education TAs are strongly encouraged to attend:
+All new School of Education TAs are strongly encouraged to attend the following:

 • School of Education Graduate Assistant Orientation